| Q. How much do your homes cost

 We at Shadden Custom Homes are so committed to quality that we

 are continuing to use this document in our warranty.
+Q. How much will my house cost?
+A. We can provide you with a firm fixed

 price cost for your home, subject to modification upon receipt